hwborchers/ctv-optimization/README.md

     algorithms for expensive black-box functions and uncertainty quantification methods.
--   The [rmoo](https://cran.r-project.org/web/packages/rmoo/index.html) package is a framework for multi- and many-objective optimization, allowing to work with representation of real numbers, permutations and binaries, offering a high range of configurations.
+-   The [rmoo](https://cran.r-project.org/web/packages/rmoo/index.html) package is a framework for multi- and many-objective optimization, allowing to work with the representation of real numbers, permutations, and binaries, offering a high range of configurations.

 ### Miscellaneous